erossini/BlazorTimeline/README.md

 This is a new component for [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/).
 The components is build with .NET6.

+The timeline is responsive and easy to customize.
+The `Timeline` is configuration with the colors, icon and HTML code.
+Each `TimelineItem` has properties for changing colors and more features.

 <img width="410" alt="Timeline" src="https://user-images.githubusercontent.com/9497415/220400235-903db41b-ef8e-4bd6-b740-ed5c026f9402.png">

 ## Timeline properties and methods